RVAKR/pyconnector/README.md

-# 🔌 connectpy
+# 🔌 pyconnector

-**Connectpy** is a flexible, pluggable Python package designed to connect seamlessly to popular databases and services including Databricks, PostgreSQL, SMTP, and SFTP — using JDBC, ODBC, or native protocols.
+**pyconnector** is a flexible, pluggable Python package designed to connect seamlessly to popular databases and services including Databricks, PostgreSQL, SMTP, and SFTP — using JDBC, ODBC, or native protocols.

 ## ✨ Features